top of page

 The First Forged Mirror, I wanted to love this book but it fell flat for me.
 The world building is very sparse and being a book about fairies it should be rich in details, lore and scenery.
 In fact the book, for a good chunk only, happens at a work bench with a chair in a workshop, which would be fine if there was a deeper character development going on.
 This book is missing a lot of character dialog as well, where there should be some (IE. characters forming a relationship,

-Fabled Fox & Quills
+Fabled Fox & Quill

 May 171 min read